A face-off between two b*boys. A stage or an arena? Dancing or sparring? Welcome to Between Tiny Cities រវាងទីក្រុងតូច.

 Choreographed by internationally-renowned Sydney-based hip-hop dance artist Nick Power, and accompanied by the beats and sound design of Jack Prest, the work blends the raw energy of b*boy battles with skilful improvisation and choreography, offering a cross-cultural perspective on style, culture and locality.

 Between Tiny Cities រវាងទីក្រុងតូច is a physical conversation and celebration of contemporary hip hop dance.
-See this duo intersect limbs, pulse on the bass beat and cleverly react with physical banter.
+The duo intersect limbs, pulse on the bass beat and cleverly react with physical banter.

 The project is the result of a four-year dance collaboration between Darwin’s D*City Rockers and Cambodia’s Tiny Toones youth program.
 The two crews have travelled, trained, battled and performed together and Between Tiny Cities រវាងទីក្រុងតូច is the culmination of that exchange.